 - Age: The older you are, the greater the life insurance cost.
 Life insurance rates increase as you age because of a decrease in your total life expectancy.

-- Coverage amount: The more coverage you want, the higher the life insurance rates.
+- Coverage amount: The more coverage you want, the higher the insurance rates.

-- Policy type: term life insurance is generally more affordable than other types such as permanent or guaranteed life insurance
+- Policy type: term insurance is generally more affordable than other types, such as permanent or guaranteed insurance

-Life insurance premiums and term life insurance cost is often unique to the person applying for coverage.
-How much premium you will pay depends on your age, gender, coverage amount, and physical condition.
-The last factor is one that can vary a lot from one person to another and widely affects life insurance rates.
+Life insurance premiums and term insurance cost is often unique to the person applying for coverage.
+Your premium depends on your age, gender, coverage amount, and physical condition.
+The last factor is one that can vary a lot from one person to another and widely affects insurance rates.

 Smokers may have to pay as much as two times the amount of their non-smoking peers.
 That's hardly surprising, though.
 Smokers have a significantly higher mortality rate than those who don't smoke.